natecook/jennajuby/site/content/post/nyc-summer.md

 title: 'New York City: Summer'
 date: 2019-07-30T14:01:12.495Z
 description: >-
   Summer in New York City!
-A lot of locals say they “hate” summer’s here and this always baffles me because my friends and I LOOOVE it, it’s so much fun!
+A lot of locals say they “hate” summers here and this always baffles me because my friends and I LOOOVE it, it’s so much fun!
 Every year I make a list in the spring of all the summer activities I want to do that year, new and old.
 image: /img/nycsummer-25.jpg
 gallery:
   photos: